verweypaolo/tang-nano-9k-matcher/README.md

 actually taken effect — found by checking actual book contents rather than trusting the engine's self-reported outcome flag.

+### `message_tx.v`

+`message_tx_tb.v` takes a different verification approach than the RX-side
+testbenches: rather than decoding raw bits by hand, it instantiates a second, already-thoroughly-tested `message_rx` (with its own `uart_rx`) purely as a "known-good reference receiver," wired directly to `message_tx`'s serial output.
+Each test drives `message_tx`'s five report-field inputs and a `sendMessageValid` pulse, waits (via a bounded polling task) for the transmission to complete, and then checks the reference receiver's decoded fields against what was sent — verifying the actual bit-level output, not just `message_tx`'s own self-reported `messageSent` flag.

+Coverage, all passing:

+- **Basic round trip** — a single report is sent and decodes correctly on the reference receiver, with no framing/checksum errors on that end.
+- **`sendWhileBusyError`** — a stray send attempt roughly a fifth of the way into an in-progress transmission is flagged, and the *original* transmission is confirmed to complete undisturbed and decode correctly — not just that the error flag lit up while something else silently broke.
+- **Back-to-back reports, no gap** — a second, distinct report is sent immediately once the first completes, confirming the module returns cleanly to `IDLE` with no extra settle time required.
+- **Asymmetric byte values** — a report using distinct, non-symmetric high and low bytes in every multi-byte field, specifically to catch a high/low byte-order swap that earlier, more coincidentally-shaped test values could have missed entirely.

 ## Status

 - [x] `uart_rx.v` ported from `tang-nano-9k-uart`